Fat Lie Theory: Introduction

 On the other hand, it shows that the two pieces of data on $\widehat V_G$ defined above --- the cochain complex representation and the extension --- are compatible in a precise way (we come back to this later).
 This identifies $\widehat V_G$ as a \textit{fat extension} of $G$ over $C_M \ra V_M$.

 We now discuss the contents of this work.
 As mentioned above, our first goal in Section \ref{sec: Ruths as differential graded modules} is to explain an abstract point of view on ruths of Lie groupoids.
 Our viewpoint is related to the remark made after Definition 3.9 in \cite{LGruths} and also with the approach on ruths of Lie groupoids taken in \cite{Stefanithesis}.
 However, our approach is to view ruths of Lie groupoids as intrinsically defined objects.
-The structure of ruth comes not with one, but two differentials: one of degree $+1$ and one of degree $-1$ --- see Definition \ref{def: ruths as dgms}.
+Namely, as in \cite{LAruthsasfgp} in the case of Lie algebroids, we view a ruth as a finitely generated projective differential graded module --- see Definition \ref{def: ruths as dgms}.
 The reason for including the discussion is that, with this point of view on ruths, the equivalence of categories described in \cite{VBgroupoidsruths,VBMorita} can be understood canonically as the functor

 using the VB-complex from \cite{VanEsthomogeneous} or the projectable complex from \cite{VBgroupoidsruths,Deformationsgroupoids}.
-Although a more complete discussion will appear in \cite{Homotopyoperators}, we believe the point of view we take is useful, and clarifies that all equivalences appearing in this work are canonical, and come with a ``split'' version.
-In the special case of $2$-terms, these split categories are equivalent to the intrinsic models via the forgetful functor.
+Although a more complete discussion will appear in \cite{Homotopyoperators}, we believe the point of view we take is useful, and clarifies that all equivalences appearing in this work are canonical and come with a ``split'' version.
+At least in the $2$-term case, these split categories are equivalent to the intrinsic models via the forgetful functor.
 We will comment on this several times.